icon-project/icon-service/docs/governance_score_api.md

 ## getStepCosts

-* Returns a table of the step costs for the specific action in SCORE
+* Returns a table of the step costs for each actions.

 ### Parameters